mist-id/mist/README.md

 ### Current State

 I have a working prototype with basic functionality, but it is not yet feature-complete or production-ready. **Breaking changes are expected**.
-Current capabilities include:

-- Service creation and management via API
-- Basic authentication flow using SIOPv2 and DIDs
-- User information retrieval via Verifiable Presentations (VPs) and Verifiable Credentials (VCs)
-- Simple user creation and storage within a service
-- Basic session management

-Check out the [roadmap](https://github.com/orgs/mist-id/projects/1) for more information on upcoming features.
+Check out the [roadmap](https://github.com/orgs/mist-id/projects/1) to see what's planned.

 ## Looking to Contribute?

-Check the [development docs](https://docs.mist.id/development/quick-start) for more information on how to get started.
+Check the [contribution docs](https://docs.mist.id/contributing/quick-start) for information on how to get started.

 ## Acknowledgements